-HearingTracker, in partnership with HearAdvisor, is proud to be on the forefront of hearing device evaluation, testing the latest prescription, over-the-counter (OTC), and personal sound amplification products (PSAPs)—as well as hearable devices like the Apple AirPods Pro 2.
-Our testing methods not only conform to industry standards but also incorporate bleeding-edge scientific techniques to deliver objective hearing aid ratings and realistic sound samples.
+HearingTracker, in partnership with HearAdvisor, is proud to be at the forefront of hearing device evaluation, testing the latest prescription, over-the-counter (OTC), and personal sound amplification products (PSAPs)—as well as hearable devices like the Apple AirPods Pro 2.
+Our testing methods not only conform to industry standards but also incorporate bleeding-edge scientific techniques to deliver objective1 hearing aid ratings and realistic sound samples.

-A key part of our hearing aid evaluation process involves testing devices in realistic spatial sound fields.
-These are generated using widely-favored ambisonic recordings and the statistical properties of an extensive variety of authentic spaces.
-This allows us to replicate the sound environments that users will encounter in their daily lives.
+A key part of our hearing aid evaluation process involves testing hearing aids in a realistic sound field with spatially-accurate sound recordings.
+Our ambisonic recordings were produced in a variety of real-world acoustic spaces, including busy restaurants and office environments.
+This allows us to replicate the sound environments you might encounter in your daily life while wearing hearing aids.

 Our custom-built acoustic test lab is another asset that strengthens our testing process.
 It is designed specifically to eliminate reverberations, colorations, and any unwanted sound.
 This results in a controlled testing environment that allows for precise and reliable outcomes.